DataDog/integrations-core/postfix/README.md

 ```

-* Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file with:
+* Collecting logs is disabled by default in the Datadog Agent.
+Enable it in your `datadog.yaml` file:

   ```
   logs_enabled: true